dentra/esphome-components/README.md

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/dentra/esphome-components)

-A collection of my ESPHome components especially for energy meters.
+A collection of my ESPHome components.

 To use this repository you should confugure it inside your yaml-configuration:
 ```yaml